talhaacet559/AutoMailer/README.md

 # AutoMailer
- Automail class created for group mails wiith pdf attachments.
-Class is easily customizable and flexible
+ Automail class created for group mails with pdf attachments as Outlook Macro for Windows Environments.